itamar-mizrahi/i-braintech-assignment/README.md

 social sharing
 workout analytics.
 tests for the backend API and/or frontend components.
-Deploying the app to a cloud provider (e.g., AWS, Heroku, or Firebase Hosting).
+Deploying the app to a cloud provider | Firebase Hosting.